ronyjah/tcc_ronaldo/README.md

 python3 __main__.py -c .
 ```
 5. Open the file **index.html** with google-chrome or Firefox and click in Run to execute the test.
-6. For each test: Reboot the router or remake the WAN configuration with IPoE auto, DHCPv6 client enable and request prefix.
+6. For each test: Reboot the router or remake the WAN configuration with IPoE auto, DHCPv6 client, request prefix and **refresh the browser**.
 7. The software does not support yet sequencial tests.
 To do a new test, restart the python script (Ctrl+C some time is enough to stop) and Run the new test in Web interface.
 8. After finish test, acess menu **Capture**(ToDo) to download captures files.
 The captures of test is saved on project folder.